ome/ome-files-cpp/docs/sphinx/conversion.rst

 writer will always set interleaving based upon :cpp:func:`FormatWriter::setInterleaved()`, and will not override the request of the caller.
-This discrepancy will be rectified in a future release to match the behaviour of the Java reader; in practice there is no difference in the pixel ordering since interleaving is irrelevant when there is only one sample per pixel.
+This discrepancy will be rectified in a future release to match the behavior of the Java reader; in practice there is no difference in the pixel ordering since interleaving is irrelevant when there is only one sample per pixel.